Planning a platform migration

 Once you’re clear on how you’re participating currently, think about what you may want to do in the future.

-What content types are you registering with us right now, and what you might want to register in the future?
+What record types are you registering with us right now, and what you might want to register in the future?
 Perhaps you’re only registering journal articles right now, but are planning to register preprints in the future.

 Learn more about all our services.